 What is ProLife 36 Super Basic all about?

-The quality of your life and health may hang by a thin financial thread the moment you’re exposed to critical illness or diseases.
-That’s why ProLife 36 Super Basic is designed by Zurich to ease your financial stress if you’re diagnosed with any of 36 critical illnesses.
+The quality of your life and health may hang by a financial thread the moment you’re exposed to either a critical illness or diseases.
+That’s why ProLife 36 Super Basic is designed by Zurich to help ease your financial stress if you’re diagnosed with any of the 36 common critical illnesses.

 Coverage for this critical illness insurance policy includes chronic diseases such as Alzheimer, Cardiomyopathy, full blown AIDS, Parkinson, chronic lung and liver disease; and you’ll also get cover for 30 other major critical illnesses such as benign brain tumors, coma, heart attacks and many more!